Floodplain Maps Online

 Floodplain Mapping Modernization

 Converting floodplain maps to a digital format is one more step towards FEMA’s goal to acquire better more accurate mapping.
-It does not address all the flaws in existing maps.
+For an overview of the process read Digital Flood Maps: From Q3 Flood Data to DFIRMs.
+The digital conversion does not address all the flaws in existing maps.
 However it will make the maps easier to change in the future and reduce the costs of printing new maps in the long term.
 Processing Maine’s floodplain maps to a digital format for distribution in electronic media and made available on the internet will increase availability to more people than ever before.
-The first counties to be remapped into a completely digital format are Oxford, Kennebec, Androscoggin, Cumberland and York
+The first counties to be remapped into a completely digital format are Oxford, Kennebec, Androscoggin, Cumberland and York.

 Challenges to Good Floodplain Mapping